fairdataihub/SODA-for-SPARC-Docs/docs/soda-features/upload-dataset/step-1.md

 image: https://kalai.fairdataihub.org/api/generate?app=soda-for-sparc&title=Step%201%20-%20Getting%20started&description=Prepare%20Dataset&org=fairdataihub
 ---

-Sign in if you have not already signed in yet.
-Sign in to your Pennsieve account and choose the workspace where you want to upload your dataset.
+If you haven’t signed in yet, sign in to your Pennsieve account and choose the workspace where you want to upload your dataset.

 ![](/img/upload-dataset-pennsieve-logged-out.png)